Welcome to AutoImmune New Zealand

 How this story started …. building a social community..

 When I was initially diagnosed I felt isolated.
 The professionals I trusted to disseminate medical knowledge left a ‘void’ I was left to shop around and fill..
 My specialist offered limited medical explanation (outside her speciality) of what AutoImmune disorders are, but assisted with immediate care and management of my symptoms.
 I found, on the whole, limited information of what interim medication I was prescribed, (and as effective as it has been), nor was I advised how these (in my case, retired cancer-therapy) drugs work long-term.
 My questions regarding lifestyle and health changes were not considered to be effective therapy.
 Due to medical protocols (confidentiality) I was unable to be put in touch with other New Zealander’s with an AutoImmune disorder.
 Once I was out of hospital I found my feet, regained my health and began to develop the idea of building something that really would be helpful … what people diagnosed with an AI really needed .. friendship, understanding, knowledge and the courage to look at things that challenge us, a little bit differently.

 That was my driver .. so with a very basic understanding of the multi-faceted value in connecting with others, in sharing information, in becoming (and remaining) proactive, in the face of adversity.
 I set out to learn how to write code and build a website !!, in the hope of developing a new kind of ‘social’ platform to connect with others going through this journey.

-With multiple, (but de-franchised) AutoImmune support communities already well established here in New Zealand, such as: NZ Diabetes 1, Lupus, MS, Chronic Fatigue Syndrome, ME, Rheumatoid Arthritis, what was lacking was a new model of support community.
+With multiple, (but de-franchised) AutoImmune support communities already well established here in New Zealand, such as: NZ Diabetes, Lupus New Zealand, the MS NZ society, the NZ ME society, Arthritis NZ .. what was lacking was a new model of support community.
 One that is open and inclusive, one that sources reputable knowledge about the causes of Immune dysfunction, including new therapies.
-An evidence-based, knowledge bank for anyone going through a diagnosis and life-long management of any Auto Immune disorder, here in New Zealand.
+An evidence-based, knowledge bank for anyone going through a diagnosis and life-long management of any Auto Immune disorder, here in New Zealand, and more importantly, a desire to develop a social platform (see below).